 Create a file where you can stash your last round of tax returns, plus any 1099s, W-2s, relevant login and bank account information, and any information related to deductions (retirement contributions, educational and medical bills, mortgage and property tax info, charitable donations, etc.).
 If you own a business, you must also update your financial statements and any tax deductions related to running your company.
 Then, stay on top of critical dates.

-• Dec 31 – Deadline for taking RMDs for the current year.
-This is also the deadline for many tax strategies you may wish to implement in the current year (i.e., Roth IRA conversions, charitable contributions, tax loss harvesting, etc., must happen by Dec 31).
+- Dec 31 – Deadline for taking RMDs for the current year.
+That is also the deadline for many tax strategies you may wish to implement in the current year (i.e., Roth IRA conversions, charitable contributions, tax loss harvesting, etc., must happen by Dec 31).

 Business owners may be subject to other deadlines depending on your corporate structure.